dominictristram/dominictristram.github.io/_posts/2018-02-10-labour-tactical-voting.md

 ---
 layout: post
-title: Spin and Denial From Labour
+title: Spin and Deception From Labour
-description: "Spin and Denial From Labour"
+description: "Spin and Deception From Labour"
 modified: 2018-02-10
 category: articles
 tags: [bath, politics, labour]
 comments: true
 share: true
 ---

-# Spin and Denial From Labour

 On Friday I was optimistic to see this Tweet from Labour's only councillor in Bath: